F35 transmission

 The F35 is a Saab-designed five-speed manual transmission built in Saab’s Gothenburg, Sweden, powertrain plant.
-This extensively tested manual transmission was originally introduced in the 1984 Saab 9000, and was later used in the Saab 900, 9-3 and 9-5, Saturn Ion Redline, Chevrolet Cobalt SS, Chevrolet HHR SS and various GM/Opel transverse engine front-wheel drive applications.
+This extensively tested manual transmission was originally introduced in the 1984 Saab 9000, and was later used in the Saab 900, 9-3 and 9-5, Saturn Ion Red Line, Chevrolet Cobalt SS, Chevrolet HHR SS and various GM/Opel transverse engine front-wheel drive applications.

 Design

 The F35 features a two-axis conventional transverse layout, with fully synchronized gears, and compact packaging.
 It features a higher torque carrying capacity than most manual transmission currently in use by competing North American small cars.

-The design was updated 1994 with synchronized reverse, triple-cone synchronizers on 1st and 2nd gears, and single-cone synchronizers for 3rd, 4th, 5th and reverse gears.
+The design was updated in 1994 with synchronized reverse, triple-cone synchronizers on 1st and 2nd gears, and single-cone synchronizers for 3rd, 4th, 5th and reverse gears.

 Specifications

 It weighs approximately 99 lb/45 kg and uses 2 quarts/1,9 L of GM 88862472 gear oil.
 This gear oil is identified in GM documentation as a synthetic 75W-85 GL-4, Castrol Burmah (BOT 0063) manual transmission fluid, and is validated as "fill-for-life".
 No maintenance is required for normal operation.
 The gearbox is rated for 260 ft-lb (353 Nm) of engine torque.